John Judd

-John Judd (born 9 April 1942) is a Formula One engineer from England.
+John David Judd (born 9 April 1942) is a Formula One engineer from England.
 He is co-founder with Jack Brabham of Engine Developments Ltd., known for designing and developing Formula One engines.
 He worked closely with Jack Brabham in the 1960s, contributed to championship-winning engines, and later supplied engines to several F1 teams.
 His company also competed in IndyCar, touring cars, and Le Mans racing.
 Engine Developments Ltd. are manufacturers of Judd engines.

 Formula 1 work with Brabham

 Judd began his career at a young age, shortly after he decided to leave school.
 He managed to get signed as an employee for the engine company Coventry Climax, his first job.
 They gave him a scholarship to study at a local college.
 In the early 1960s he began working on the Coventry Climax Formula 1 engine, which was used at the time by Jack Brabham.
 After Brabham separated with Coventry to move to Repco, Judd was hired by Brabham to work with engine designer Phil Irving.
 He was to design and build the new 3-litre engines for Brabham, the result being two drivers championships and two constructors championships in 1966 and 1967.

 Later, Brabham switched again to Ford DFV engines built by Cosworth, and once again, Judd was hired by Jack Brabham to do developmental work on the Cosworth DFV engines.
 The Brabham team later sold to Bernie Ecclestone, and Jack Brabham planned to create a new project in engine development.
 He and Judd founded Engine Developments Ltd. in 1971.
 In the years that followed Engine Developments prepared Cosworth engines for teams such as Williams, Arrows, Lotus, Ensign and Fittipaldi.